Minimask-labs/Leofolio/zk_privacy_escrow/README.md

-1. Creating a Job (Employer)
+# Creating a Job (Employer)
-Function: create_job(job_id, payment_amount, escrow_address)
+### Function: create_job(job_id, payment_amount, escrow_address)

 Web Interface:

-Employer fills out a form with:
+- Employer fills out a form with:

-Job ID (unique identifier) -> u64
+- Job ID (unique identifier) -> u64

-Payment amount (in Aleo credits) -> u64 [remember 1 aleo credit = 1000000u64 microcredit]
+- Payment amount (in Aleo credits) -> u64 [remember 1 aleo credit = 1000000u64 microcredit]

-Selects escrow account (could be auto-filled with their wallet) -> address
+- Selects escrow account (could be auto-filled with their wallet) -> program address

 What Happens:

-The contract validates the payment amount is positive
+- The contract validates the payment amount is positive

-Creates a job record with status "Open"
+- Creates a job record with status "Open"

-Transfers funds from employer to contract escrow
+- Transfers funds from employer to contract escrow

-Stores the job details on-chain
+- Stores the job details on-chain

 User Experience:

-Employer sees a confirmation screen
+- Employer sees a confirmation screen

-Their wallet prompts to approve the fund transfer
+- Their wallet prompts to approve the fund transfer

-After confirmation, job appears in "Open Jobs" list
+- After confirmation, job appears in "Open Jobs" list

-2. Accepting a Job (Freelancer)
+# Accepting a Job (Freelancer)
-Function: accept_job(job_id)
+### Function: accept_job(job_id)

 Web Interface:

-Freelancer browses open jobs
+- Freelancer browses open jobs

-Clicks "Accept" on a job listing
+- Clicks "Accept" on a job listing

-Confirms the action in their wallet
+- Confirms the action in their wallet

 What Happens:

-Contract verifies job is open
+- Contract verifies job is open

-Updates job record with freelancer's address
+- Updates job record with freelancer's address

-Changes status to "In Progress"
+- Changes status to "In Progress"

 User Experience:

-Job moves from "Open" to "My Jobs" section
+- Job moves from "Open" to "My Jobs" section

-Both parties can now communicate through the platform
+- Both parties can now communicate through the platform

-3. Completing a Job (Freelancer)
+# Completing a Job (Freelancer)
-Function: complete_job(job_id)
+### Function: complete_job(job_id)

 Web Interface:

-Freelancer clicks "Mark as Complete"
+- Freelancer clicks "Mark as Complete"

-Confirms the action
+- Confirms the action

-Optionally submits deliverables through the interface
+- Optionally submits deliverables through the interface

 What Happens:

-Contract verifies caller is the assigned freelancer
+- Contract verifies caller is the assigned freelancer

-Updates job status to "Completed"
+- Updates job status to "Completed"

 User Experience:

-Job moves to "Pending Payment" state
+- Job moves to "Pending Payment" state

-Employer receives notification to release funds
+- Employer receives notification to release funds

-4. Releasing Payment (Employer)
+# Releasing Payment (Employer)
-Function: release_payment(job_id, freelancer, amount)
+### Function: release_payment(job_id, freelancer, amount)

 Web Interface:

-Employer sees completed jobs
+- Employer sees completed jobs

-Clicks "Release Payment"
+- Clicks "Release Payment"

-Confirms amount and recipient (auto-filled)
+- Confirms amount and recipient (auto-filled)

-Approves transaction in wallet
+- Approves transaction in wallet

 What Happens:

-Funds are transferred from escrow to freelancer
+- Funds are transferred from escrow to freelancer

-Escrow balances are updated
+- Escrow balances are updated

 Job status changes to "Paid"